AndrewGBalaschak/CPTS-315-Final-Project/README.md

 Once you have downloaded and extracted the data to the `data` directory in the project's directory, you will need to run `clean_json_files.py` to extract the raw text from the json files, this will export the data to a new folder suffixed with `-cleaned`.

 After this, the data will have to be tokenized, which is done with the `encode_data.py` file.
 Similarly, these tokenized files will be exported to a new folder suffixed with `-tokenized`.
+This step can take quite a while, which is why I decided to split it off into its own python file for modularity.

 Once this data preparation has been completed, you may now run `train_model.py`, which trains a transformer model on the data in the `-tokenized` directory.
 The `-cleaned` directory may be deleted now, if you wish.